HeadspaceMeditation/jest-glamor-react/README.md

 import React from 'react'
-import ReactDOM from 'react-dom' import {Simulate} from 'react-dom/test-utils' import * as glamor from 'glamor' import {toMatchDiffSnapshot, getSnapshotDiffSerializer} from 'snapshot-diff' import serializer, {fromDOMNode} from 'jest-glamor-react'
+import ReactDOM from 'react-dom' import {Simulate} from 'react-dom/test-utils' import * as glamor from '@headspace/glamor' import {toMatchDiffSnapshot, getSnapshotDiffSerializer} from 'snapshot-diff' import serializer, {fromDOMNode} from 'jest-glamor-react'